 Although it might not appear so to you just now, the condition does get better on its own, usually from about 14 weeks of pregnancy.
 Please feel free to discuss any anxieties you may have with the nurse or doctor looking after you.

 Useful contact details:

-- 1. Early Pregnancy Assessment Unit 01902 694606 (Monday to Friday 09:00 until 17:00) - 2.
-Gynaecology Ward 01902 694034 (Monday to Friday 17:00 until 09:00 and weekends) - 3. www.Hyperemesis.org.uk
+- 1. Early Pregnancy Assessment Unit 01902 694606 (Monday to Friday 09:00 until 17:00 excluding bank holidays) - 2. www.Hyperemesis.org.uk